instagibbs/bolts/XX-eltoo-peer-protocol.md

 Note that once the recipient of an HTLC offer receives a `update_signed` message, the new offers may be forwarded immediately as the update and settlement transactions can be signed locally and broadcasted at any point.

+The recipient would be able to take this latest state on-chain if necessary, even if older state is broadcast.

 #### Requirements